-For the purpose of this provision, the immediate family shall be restricted to father, mother, brother, sister, spouse, domestic partner, child, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandparents, grandchild, step-parents or stepchildren where there is a child-rearing relationship, or step-sibling.
+For the purpose of this provision, the immediate family shall be restricted to-parentfather, mother, any persons sharing the relationship of in loco parentis, brother, sistersibling, sibling's child, parent's sibling, spouse, domestic partner, child, mother-in-law, father-in-lawparent-in-law, son-in-law, daughter-in-law,child-in-law, sibling-in-law, grandparents, grandchild, step-parents or stepchildren where there is a child-rearing relationship, or step-sibling, or any living persons in the immediate household of the employee.
 At the request of the City, the employee will furnish a death certificate and proof of relationship.